 - Hose Faucets

-- Water Supply lines in colder areas like crawl spaces, attics, and garages.
+- Water Supply lines in colder areas, such as crawl spaces, attics, and garages.

 - Pipes located in exterior walls.